 Mt Kumotori (雲取山)

-Mt Kumotori (雲取山, Kumotori-yama) is a 100 Famous Mountain and Tokyo's highest mountain at an elevation of 2017m.
-Due to its course length of 20km, it's most commonly done as an 2-day hike with a stay at the summit, but I wanted to challenge myself and did it as a dayhike in June of last year.
+Mt Kumotori (雲取山, Kumotori-yama) is a 100 Famous Mountain and Tokyo’s highest mountain at an elevation of 2017m.
+Due to its course length of 20km, it’s most commonly done as an 2-day hike with a stay at the summit.
+But for those who are up for the challenge, it’s also possible to do as a day hike, which is what I did in June of 2023.

 The course begins at Tozura bus stop

-June is when the rainy season begins in Tokyo, and so in the weeks leading up to this hike I had been anxiously checking the weather forecast to figure out when I could go before it set in.
-The forecast for this day was rain only in the early morning, so by the time I began my hike there were only clear blue skies.
+From Tozura, it’s a 2.8km, 50 minute walk to the actual trailhead (where the carpark is).
+I hiked in June, which is when the rainy season begins in Tokyo, so I was a bit worried about the weather.
+But luckily the forecast for this day was rain only in the early morning, so by the time I began my hike there were clear blue skies.

 The trail up